xquery-mode/oook-selector/README.md

   git clone https://github.com/daveliepmann/uruk.git
 ```

-Note: xdbc-setup does some initialization in addition to just loading the
+Note: oook-setup does some initialization in addition to just loading the
   oook-selector.
 If you want to do this step yourself, and just load the
-  bare oook-selector, have a look at xdbc-setup.el to see how the loading
+  bare oook-selector, have a look at oook-setup.el to see how the loading
-  is done, and replace the require 'xdbc-setup line by something you prefer.
+  is done, and replace the require 'oook-setup line by something you prefer.

 Warning: oook-selector contains its own versions of oook, xquery-mode,
   and page-break-lines.
 Make sure it does not conflict with local files